xdevplatform/search-tweets-ruby/README.md

 1) Establish access to the Twitter API v2 endpoints at 1) Establish access to the Twitter API v2 endpoints at https://developer.twitter.com/en/docs/labs/overview/whats-new
 2) Obtain credentials for authenticating with the search endpoint.
 You'll need to create a developer App and generate a application/consumer key and secret.
 You can configure the scripts with either the consumer key and secret tokens or a Bearer Token that you have generated.
-(The Labs Recent search endpoint uses Bearer Token authentication.
+(The v2 search endpoints uses Bearer Token authentication.
 If you use just the key and secret, the search client will generate the Bearer Token.)
 For more information, see our authentication documentation [HERE](https://developer.twitter.com/en/docs/basics/authentication/oauth-2-0).
 3) Get this Ruby app running in your environment:
 + Clone respository.
 + Get gems installed with ```bundle install```.
 See project Gemfile.
 The client uses some basic gems like 'json' and 'yaml'.
 Test it out by running ```$ruby scripts/search.rb -h```.
 You should see a help menu.